sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 - **Viva Engage channel** – Create a [Viva Engage channel](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6) just for new employees.
 Choose to create one NEO channel for the entire organization or region or create channels for each new group of new employees.
 Then, use the [Viva Engage web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da) on the SharePoint NEO site to integrate the conversation with other resources and contacts.

 - **Microsoft Viva** – [Viva modules](/viva/microsoft-viva-overview) are personalized employee experiences that display as apps in Microsoft Teams.
 Use [Viva Connections](/viva/connections/viva-connections-overview) to bring onboarding resources and tools into one place.
 Content in the Viva Connections experience can be [targeted to specific audiences](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81).
-Use [Viva Learning](/viva/learning/) to curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.
+Use [Viva Learning](/viva/learning/) to curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they'll be working with daily.

 - **SharePoint spaces** - Use SharePoint Spaces to create an immersive platform that allows new employees to take a virtual tour of the campus.